 What Is Lovage Oil?

 Depending on whether the roots are fresh or dried at the time of distillation, lovage oil can be yellow or dark brown in color.
-It’s quite resinous and thick and has a strong floral aroma with a slight bitterness and a hint of celery.1 On the contrary, the essential oil derived from the leaves is fairly thin and has a warm, fresh, sweet, and spicy aroma.
+It's quite resinous and thick and has a strong floral aroma with a slight bitterness and a hint of celery.1 Conversely, the essential oil derived from the leaves is fairly thin and has a warm, fresh, sweet and spicy aroma.

 Uses of Lovage Oil